• About

 September 9, 2010 by Andrew Girdwood Leave a Comment

-Samsung really seem to be throwing everything at promoting their Android phone – the Galaxy S. I don’t blame them, it’s not just that the iPhone is still a roaring success but that firms like HTC are taking full advantage of the market turmoil.…
+Samsung seems to be throwing everything at promoting their Android phone, the Galaxy S. I don’t blame them; it’s not just that the iPhone is still a roaring success, but that firms like HTC are taking full advantage of the market turmoil.
+This video (called ‘Cute Girl Has A Catchy Dance’) is clearly intended to go […]

 Filed Under: Geek Stuff Tagged With: android, iphone, samsung